 Previous research has shown that the speed of eating affects the speed at which we feel full, which in turn determines how much food we eat during a meal.
-When food is eaten quickly, people tend to eat more.
-The texture of ultra-processed foods (UPF), which are associated with overweight and diet-related diseases, may therefore play an important role in driving food or calorie overconsumption of these foods.
-But the exact effect of the eating rate and texture of UPFs on how much and quick we eat in the long term is not yet completely understood.
-Therefore, within the RESTRUCTURE project, as set out in 2021, we aim to obtain more precise data on how UPFs may impact our bodyweight and overall metabolic health and implement in novative and evidence-based food design principles to moderate energy intake.
+When food is eaten quickly, people tend to eat more, and earlier research suggests this may play a role in observed differences in energy intake.
+The eating rate may therefore play an important role in driving food or calorie overconsumption from diets composed of ultra-processed foods (UPF) as defined by Nova.
+However, the effect of meal texture and eating rate on energy intake from UPF meals over the longer-term is unknown.
+Therefore, within the RESTRUCTURE project, we aim to obtain data on how meal texture and eating speed of UPF diets impacts daily energy intake.
+Bodyweight and various metabolic health markers will also be explored as secondary and exploratory outcomes.

-Read more The results of the RESTRUCTURE project will help us understand how ultra processed food consumption may affect our health.
+Read more The results of the RESTRUCTURE project will help understand how meal texture and eating speed of ultra processed foods influences energy intake and markers of health.

 If the outcome of this project shows that food texture plays a role in how much we consume of the food on the long term then food producers can use this knowledge to develop healthier food products.